Story of the collapse

 • The use of an addendum in the revised method statement created confusion.
 The new method involved applying the original 6N fill material as a “trapezoidal sleeve” around each arch and then applying the new IBAA fill on top.
 According to the Health and Safety Executive’s investigation report, the designer had originally intended that “all backfill materials should be placed across the full width of the excavation.
 The two methods of backfilling were therefore inconsistent.”
 A Network Rail engineer rightly queried this deviation from the original plan, but they were eventually satisfied and the conflict was never resolved.

-• The chance to resubmit Form A, and thereby highlight the significance of the change, was missed on three occasions:
+• The chance to resubmit Form A and update the design and check certificates (Form B) – and thereby highlight the significance of the change – was missed on three occasions:

 1. when there was a change of fill type;